The 10 Most Common Mobile App Development Questions Answered

 Advantages of Native Apps

-- Native allows developers to access the full feature set of a given platform with whatever performance optimizations the native system has
+- Native development allows developers to access the full feature set of the selected operating system.

 Disadvantages of Native Apps

-- Not the best option for simple apps
+- Native apps are not the best option for simple applications.

 Web Apps are easier to build but are often much slower.
-Web apps are not recommended for a company that is looking to build an interactive and intuitive experience.
+Web apps are not recommended for a company that is looking to develop an interactive and intuitive experience.

 Advantages of Web Apps

-- Build one app for all platforms – iOS, Android, etc., as long as it can run in a browser
+- Web apps can be built for all platforms as long as they can run in an appropriate web browser.

 Disadvantages of Web Apps

-- Web apps are less interactive and intuitive than native apps
+- Web apps are less interactive and intuitive compared to native apps.

 Advantages of Hybrid Apps